RajaAdhikary2005/OnlineRetail-SQL-Project/README.md

 ## Usage

-Online Retail Store Database and it’s Real-World Analysis using MySQL | November, 2024 *Project ∗ Designed a schema for the online store including entity-relationship(ER) diagrams to illustrate table relationships.
+Online Retail Store Database and it’s Real-World Analysis using MySQL ∗ Designed a schema for the online store including entity-relationship(ER) diagrams to illustrate table relationships.
 ∗ Implemented basic Aggregation Functions, Window Functions, CTEs, and recursive queries for advanced